 There is a grey area in this law when it comes to Internet keywords.
 A trademarked keyword is a keyword that includes a federally registered trademark.
 Examples of trademarked keywords may be "Coca-Cola Drinks" or "Subway Sandwiches."
 Because the Internet is relatively new‚ there are no clear laws regarding the use of trademarks on the Internet.

-When you purchase trademarked keywords for your business in New York‚ your New York trademark lawyer can advise you on the trademark laws that may affect your decision.
+When you purchase trademarked keywords for your business, your trademark lawyer can advise you on the trademark laws that may affect your decision.